Read time 7 min

 It is known and accepted that MS Outlook is one of the most popular email clients.
 This is so because of the technically advanced features provided by Outlook.
 However, the older versions of Outlook still are a bit traditional.
 These versions use HTML and, due to that, end up with an incomplete display of some emails.
 Also, there are many other reasons a user may want to open an email in a web browser.
 In this blog, we are going to guide you through how you can open an email in a web browser.

 The older versions of Outlook don’t display many advanced kinds of things that an email may contain.
-These things may be GIF, Flash animations, advanced CSS formatting, etc. So, in such a case the user would need to open the whole email in a web browser.
+These things may be GIF, Flash animations, advanced CSS formatting, etc. So, in such a case, the user would need to open the whole email in a web browser.

 Well, as we all know that a user may have minimum 2 to 5 web browsers on their system, users may like to do some particular activities with a particular web browser.
 So, if you want to open your emails with a specific web browser, we are going to guide you.
-If you want to open emails in Internet Explorer, then you can skip this process, as it is the default web browser for that purpose.
+If you want to open emails in Internet Explorer, you can skip this process, as it is the default web browser for that purpose.
 But, if you want to use some other web browser, here is the process to do that.

 In this blog, we have discussed why it is necessary to open an Outlook email in a web browser and how one can do it.
-After providing a step by step guide to open Outlook emails in a web browser, we also discussed how to make your favourite browser the default web browser to open all those Outlook emails.
-Finally we suggested a way to save Outlook emails as HTML files.
+After providing a step-by-step guide to open Outlook emails in a web browser, we also discussed how to make your favourite browser the default web browser to open all those Outlook emails.
+Finally, we suggested a way to save Outlook emails as HTML files.
 Hope this blog was helpful.
 Have a great time.